Flow-Scanner/lightning-flow-scanner-cli/README.md

 **Privacy:** Zero user data collected.
 All processing is client-side.
 → See Data Handling in our [Security Policy](https://github.com/Flow-Scanner/lightning-flow-scanner-cli?tab=security-ov-file).

+---

 ## Configuration

-It is recommended to set up configuration and define:
+It is recommended to set up a `.flow-scanner.yml` and define:

 - The rules to be executed.
 - The severity of violating any specific rule.
 - Rule properties such as REGEX expressions.
 - Any known exceptions that should be ignored during scanning.

+### Scanner Options

 ```json
 {